h1z1z1h16584/completeDiscordQues/README.md

 ## Troubleshooting

-**"ParserError: Missing '=' operator"**
-- This usually happens if PowerShell misinterprets the Git syntax.
-Ensure you are using the latest version of `update-online.ps1` where the `"@{u}"` command is correctly quoted.

 **Discord doesn't close or restart?**
 - The script targets the standard `Discord.exe`.
 If you use **Discord Canary** or **PTB**, edit the `.ps1` files and change the `Stop-Process` name to match your version.